 While Cyn was experiencing cottage country in Ontario, her friends in England were also on holiday with their children, and sent her pictures.
 Although some are wearing swimsuits as brief as the Costain children, somehow it looks a little bit colder.
-Dottie, Cyn, and Nan (Sandy’s mother) knew each other from Newcastle days, but I’m afraid I don’t know which Mary (and Alison) this is.
+Cyn, Dottie, Mary Stewart, and Nan Heslop (Sandy’s mother) knew each other from Newcastle days.

 Anne Winnick and Cyn were colleagues teaching in Cambridge before their marriages, and I assume Rosemary is another.
 Janita is Anne’s daughter, and Rosemary has another Charles!

 I don’t know who these two are but they look sweet.
 Possibly this is from Newcastle, where there was another Bobby Sheedy, named for Cyn’s childhood. friend killed in the war.

 I’m sure all the children had a happy summer so long ago!